kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 ----------
 This was a very basic data attribute implementation and, quite frankly, data attribute implementations should be simple.
 Each link isn't overloaded with data attributes that have over 100 character lines of copy.

 Were that my data structure or something even more complicated, I would use a pure JS implementation and ignore data attributes.
-That's always been my opinion but reading [Divya Manian's excellent `dataset` post](https://dev.opera.com/articles/introduction-to-datasets/) justifies my feelings.
+That was my opinion at the start of this but reading well-respected developer [Divya Manian's excellent `dataset` post](https://dev.opera.com/articles/introduction-to-datasets/) justifies my feelings.

 But for simple data structures, using data attributes will certainly fit your simpler use cases, especially if you need to load them with a mouse event.
 So there are many reasons to add them to your production code, and I hope this tutorial helps you.